• Skip to main content

 Showing the cubed potatoes turned fork tender.

-• Similarly, for whole potatoes, fill the pot with water, season with salt, and bring it to a simmer over medium heat.
-Then, add the whole potatoes
+• Similar to the cubed potatoes, fill a pot with water, season with salt, and bring it to a simmer over medium heat before adding the whole potatoes.

 A pot with whole potatoes in a water.

-• Let the potatoes cook for about 25-30 minutes or until they achieve fork tenderness.
-Once fork-tender, drain them and let them cool to room temperature
+• Allow the potatoes to cook for 25-30 minutes, or until they reach fork-tenderness.
+After achieving the desired tenderness, drain them and let them cool to room temperature.

 Showing the fork tenderness of whole potatoes.